tjhadwin/csci-246-spring2021/misc.md

 you should make the suggested edits to your writing sample and submit the original version, submitted version, and a one-half to one-page write-up explaining what you learned about technical writing from this experience.

+D. CS Wellness Workshop.
+Wednesday, 10 March at 16:30.
+Write a 1-2 page reflection on this event.
+Make the reflection your own, and only share what you are comfortable sharing.
+To help prompt you, consider the following questions:
+Did you learn something new?
+What do you already do that is working well for your health and well-being?
+Do you have any wellness goals?